VilleNyrhila/FinnishKanji/README.md

 This is a project to construct a hypothetical but authoritative set of borrowed Finnish *pronunciations* for Chinese characters.
 This is intended as a Finnish counterpart to traditional Japanese on'yomi pronunciations of kanji, the pronunciations of Korean hanja, or the Vietnamese Han Nom.

+The idea and essence of this project could be crystallized in the question: _"What if Finnish had kanji?"_

 The theory under which these borrowings are constructed is described in a PDF document in the folder docs/theory/, in a file called _"Suomalaiset kanjit.pdf"_.
 The document is in Finnish.